Inflation (2025): Beyond Single-Field Slow-Roll Inflation

 \subsubsection{Isocurvature Perturbations}

-Primordial perturbations arising in single-field slow-roll inflation are necessarily adiabatic, i.e., they affect the overall density without changing the ratios of different contributions, such as the photon-matter ratio, $\delta(n_\gamma/n_m)/(n_\gamma/n_m)$.
-This is because inflaton perturbations represent a local shift of the time, as described in Section~\ref{inflation:sec:EFTinflation}:
+Primordial perturbations arising in single-field slow-roll inflation are necessarily adiabatic, {\textit{i.e.}}, they affect the overall density without changing the ratios of different contributions, such as the photon-matter ratio, $\delta(n_\gamma/n_{\rm m})/(n_\gamma/n_{\rm m})$.
+This is because inflaton perturbations represent a local shift of the time, as described in section~\Sec{inflation:sec:EFTinflation}:

-However, any light scalar field (i.e., one with effective mass less than the Hubble scale) acquires a spectrum of nearly scale-invariant perturbations during inflation.
-Fluctuations orthogonal to the inflaton in field space are decoupled from the inflaton at Hubble-exit, but can affect the subsequent evolution of the density perturbation.
+However, any light scalar field ({\textit{i.e.}}, one with effective mass less than the Hubble scale) acquires a spectrum of nearly scale-invariant perturbations during inflation.
+Fluctuations orthogonal to the inflaton in field space are decoupled from the inflaton at Hubble exit, but can affect the subsequent evolution of the density perturbation.
 In particular, they can give rise to local variations in the equation of state (non-adabatic pressure perturbations) that can alter the primordial curvature perturbation $\zeta$ on super-Hubble scales.
-Since these fluctuations are statistically independent of the inflaton perturbations at leading order in slow-roll~\cite{Byrnes:2006fr}, non-adiabatic field fluctuations can only increase the scalar power spectrum with respect to adiabatic perturbations at Hubble exit, while leaving the tensor modes unaffected at first perturbative order.
-Thus, the single-field result for the tensor-scalar ratio (\ref{inflation:eq:singlefieldr}) becomes an inequality~\cite{Wands:2002bn}
+Since these fluctuations are statistically independent of the inflaton perturbations at leading order in slow roll~\cite{Byrnes:2006fr}, non-adiabatic field fluctuations can only increase the scalar power spectrum with respect to adiabatic perturbations at Hubble exit, while leaving the tensor modes unaffected at first perturbative order.
+Thus, the single-field result for the tensor-scalar ratio (\Eq{inflation:eq:singlefieldr}) becomes an inequality~\cite{Wands:2002bn}

-Hence, an observational upper bound on the tensor-scalar ratio does not bound the slow-roll parameter $\epsilon$ in multi-field models.
+Hence, an observational upper bound on the tensor-to-scalar ratio does not bound the slow-roll parameter $\epsilon$ in multi-field models.

 If all the scalar fields present during inflation eventually decay completely into fully thermalized radiation, these field fluctuations are converted fully into adiabatic perturbations in the primordial plasma\cite{Weinberg:2003sw}.
-On the other hand, non-adiabatic field fluctuations can also leave behind primordial isocurvature perturbations (\ref{inflation:eq:defSm}) after inflation.
-In multi-field inflation models it is thus possible for non-adiabatic field fluctuations to generate both curvature and isocurvature perturbations leading to correlated primordial perturbations~\cite{Langlois:1999dw}.
+On the other hand, non-adiabatic field fluctuations can also leave behind primordial isocurvature perturbations (\Eq{inflation:eq:defSm}) after inflation.
+In multi-field inflation models it is thus possible for non-adiabatic field fluctuations to generate both curvature and isocurvature perturbations leading to correlated primordial perturbations\cite{Langlois:1999dw}.